-- 2. Reopen Asia.ast by clicking on the File menu and selecting it in the list at the bottom. - 3.
-Before proceeding, it is worth briefly describing the Asia.ast model.
+- 2. Reopen Asia.ast by clicking on the File menu and selecting it in the list at the bottom. - Before proceeding, it is worth briefly describing the Asia.ast model.
 The aim of the model is to predict whether a patient has one of three medical conditions: tuberculosis, lung cancer or bronchitis. - 4.
 The model captures the relationships between these diseases, their causes and their symptoms.
 It encodes these relationships structurally; an arrow (or edge) between one node and another suggests that one node has a causal influence on the other.
 It also captures these relationships mathematically; each node has associated with it a node probability table (or NPT).
 NPTs will be dealt with in detail later on in the tutorial. - 5.
 Each node in the model is Boolean; that is, each node has only two states or possible values: yes or no. - 6.
-Right-click on the Has lung cancer node and select Display Risk Graph \rightarrow on Risk Map.
-The Risk Graph for the node will be superimposed over it as shown in Figure 12.
+Right-click on the Has lung cancer node and select Display Chart → on Graph.
+The Bayesian network graph for the node will be superimposed over it as shown in Figure 12.